 We have talked a few months back about the new management experience Microsoft wants to add in their Server products, Project “Honolulu”.

-So a few days back we did get an update that adds some really cool new features.
+So we did get an update that adds more cool features.

 For you have it already installed then you will see on the top that there is an update available.